 - The registered NDIS provider does not have access to PRODA

 - The registered NDIS provider does not have access to the NDIS Commission Portal

 - There is a technical IT issue the user cannot resolve with the quick reference guides or with the available support and it is outside of business hours

 - The NDIS commission portal is unavailable due to system updates and maintenance

 - In these circumstances, providers must take all reasonable steps to resolve the issues within the required timeframe by calling the NDIS Commission for support.

-- The name of the impacted person
+- the name and NDIS number of the impacted person;

-- Brief description of the reportable incident
+- a brief description of the RI; and

-- Whether other authorities, such as the police, were notified
+- whether other authorities, such as the police, were notified.

 You will receive an automated response from the NDIS Commission acknowledging receipt.
 As soon as practical, you will need to progress completion of the 24-hour form.
 If you continue having difficulties please refer to the website for detailed guidance or contact the Commission on 1800 035 544.